Drag vs Front: the same collaborative inbox, in Gmail, without the seat minimums

 - You want AI included in the seat, not add-ons that stack on a higher price.

-- You do not want a 2-seat minimum or a single-channel, 10-seat-capped entry plan.
+- You do not want a single-channel, 10-seat-capped entry plan with AI sold separately.

 - You want the choice: a full standalone app for some of the team, native Gmail for the rest, same data.